 A History of Industry and Asbestos in Dallas

-Dallas has long been a major hub for industry and big business.
+Dallas has long been a major hub for big businesses.
 Its first major commodity was cotton.
-But by the late 19th Century, oil extraction and refining became a keystones of the Texas and Dallas economies.
+By the late 19th Century, oil extraction and refining became a keystone of the Texas and Dallas economies.